Does everything that happens in our life produce documents and photos? And are these moments less important because they lack such evidence?

 Would Fido find his way home?

-The family high-tailed it back to the gas station because it was then they realized that Fido would surely be fine.
+The family high-tailed it back to the gas station because they realized that Fido would surely be fine.
 After all, their son Joshua was back at the gas station too!

 This family story still makes me laugh.
 The family didn’t realize they left Joshua behind.
 They realized they left the dog behind and felt horrible guilt that their son was with the family pet!